epfl-herus/demod/docs/source/overview/electricdemand_overview.rst

   - Households are initialized with a set of appliances that is dependent on socio-demographic data, using the dataset from [Destatis2017]_.
-  - The full set of available appliances is updated to reflect osbolescence (e.g., answer machine, cassette / CD player) and changes (e.g., tables, game console) in technology.
+  - The full set of available appliances is updated to reflect obsolescence (e.g., answer machine, cassette / CD player) and changes (e.g., tables, game console) in technology.